tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 # HELLO PERSON WITH RSS FEED, PLS IGNORE, THIS IS STILL A WORK IN PROGRESS

 It's that time of year again.
-But your weird friend isn't taking a weeks vacation to go to Seattle, no, it's Vancouver this time.
-Here's a quick way to get caught up to speed.
-Maybe you
+Perhaps yo.
+Or maybe your weird friend's yearly pilgrimage to Seattle has been re-routed to Vancouver and you're shocked to learn they allow this kind of degeneracy in Canada too.
+Whatever the case, here's a quick guide to get up to speed.

 # The Invitees

 These teams were directly invited to TI through a new system Valve implemented this year called the *Dota Pro Circuit* or "DPC."
-It was created as a means of giving some transparency and structure to an otherwise inscrutable invitation process.
+Instead of the old

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/vpbanner.png" alt="Banner"></p>